digitallysavvy/android-video-chat-demo/README.md

 Simple demo showcasing the Agora.io SDK for adding video chat capabilities to any Android based app.

 This repo is part of a tutorial posted on Medium.
-For an in depth explanaition of how to build your own version please read: https://medium.com/agora-io/1-to-1-video-chat-app-on-android-using-agora-io-3c2fe6c42fb4
+For an in depth explanation of how to build your own version please read: https://medium.com/agora-io/1-to-1-video-chat-app-on-android-using-agora-io-3c2fe6c42fb4

 ***Requirements:***